aaronhuggins/request-it/abstract.md

 ### Fetch API

 This library now implements the Web standard Fetch API, in as much it makes sense in server-side Node.
-There is no support for form data or blobs; cookies have been exposed on the response object.
+There is no support for `formData` or `blob` methods; cookies have been exposed on the response object; and the request init options are specific to the RequestIt client.

-Install this library and the optional dependency for `fetch`.
+Install this library and the web-streams dependency to use `fetch`.

 ```shell
 npm install --save request-it-client web-streams-polyfill